Fairydusti/rack/README.md

 # rack
-This is my First Node.js project and trying to get to know things better.
+This is my personal project for my own website.
+-CV
+-Portfolio
+-Info

-Purpose of this project is to create personal websites
+Purpose of this project is also learn to use React.js (eventually).